 - Telephone "sweepstakes" offers.
 Someone may call and claim that you won a big prize, but must pay taxes or "shipping" charges to get it.
-The caller may then ask you to provide a credit card number or bank account number, or to send a check for "taxes."
-A request for payment to get a "prize" virtually always indicates fraud-as does a claim that you won a contest you haven't entered.
+The caller may then ask you to provide a credit card number or bank account number, or to mail the company a check for "taxes."
+A request for payment to get a "prize" virtually always indicates fraud.
+The same is true of a claim that you won a contest you haven't entered.
 Giving out information such as credit card or bank account numbers, or sending a check, to someone you haven't heard of is a quick way to be a victim. - Home repair solicitations.
 Few reputable repair companies call on homeowners offering to fix their houses.
 But con artists may go around offering "discounts" on home repair, or claiming to be official "inspectors."
 Once inside, they often "find" (or create) major problems that must be repaired at once-by them, of course.
 No one should let in a stranger without getting adequate identification.
 Nor should anyone agree to repairs, either orally or in writing, without first getting estimates from other repair businesses.
-Illinois law requires home repair providers to give their customers a pamphlet entitled "Home Repair: Know Your Consumer Rights" before the customers sign a contract authorizing repairs.
-The pamphlet tells ways to avoid potential scams, and gives information on what terms should be included in a contract.
+Illinois law requires home repair providers to give each prospective customer a pamphlet entitled "Home Repair: Know Your Consumer Rights" before the customer signs a contract authorizing repairs.
+The pamphlet lists ways to avoid potential scams, and gives information on what terms should be included in a contract.52